rsdoiel/antenna/weather.md

 ---

-## SPC - No MDs are in effect as of Mon Dec 30 14:35:02 UTC 2024
+## SPC - No MDs are in effect as of Tue Dec 31 14:25:02 UTC 2024

-date: 2024-12-30, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-12-31, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Mon Dec 30 14:35:02 UTC 2024.
+No Mesoscale Discussions are in effect as of Tue Dec 31 14:25:02 UTC 2024.

 <br>